emilleishida/magnetic_cvs/README.md

 1. Load your lightcurve DataFrame of objects to be evaluated.
    Each row should represent the lightcurve data for a single object, and the DataFrame should contain columns `'objectId'`, `'i:jd'`, `'i:magpsf'` and `'i:sigmapsf'`.
    Each lightcurve data should be sorted by ascending Julian date and should not contain any missing values.
-If that is not the case, check the keyword arguments of the `mcvs.extract_all_features()` function in step 2.
+If that is not the case, check the keyword arguments of the `mcvs.extract_features()` function in step 2.
    ```python
    import mcvs
    import pandas as pd